 I’m not a huge fan of pallet furniture or items made from tyres, which seems to dominate the world of recycled furniture on the internet, but now and again I come across some beautiful conversions that really add character and joy to the interior they’re created for.
 One perfect exactly of this is the headboard above from House Tweaking.
 It’s such a simple yet impactful idea and demonstrates great design confidence on behalf of the creator.

 I’m sure you’ve seen this idea all over the internet on various aggregate website and blogs.
 It’s such a unique way of personalising an interior and it’s a great example of recycling!
-Well done to Photo G Mommie for the original blog post.
+Well done to Photo G Mommie for the original article.

 Another door becomes an attractive shelving unit.
 Sometimes reusing items for other purposes looks ingenious but not beautiful, thankfully the patina on this door makes the finished item as attractive as it is clever.